TimGrt/Ansible-Best-Practices/docs/ansible/project.md

     Also, *ansible-lint* checks role names to ensure they conform these requirements, which must be disabled otherwise.

 ## YAML Syntax

+Following a basic YAML coding style accross the whole team, improves readability and reusability.

+### Indentation
 Two spaces are used to indent everything, e.g. list items or dictionary keys.

 === "Good"